- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 - the sketches that Bob Ley created which started it all

-- learn how the faces for each character is sculpted and painted by local artists
+- learn how the faces of each character are sculpted and painted by local artists

 - see the wooden structures that serve as the skeleton for the mannequin bodies

-It goes without saying that you won’t want to miss the magic that happens at night when the scenes truly come to life as the antique street lights turn on, but don’t miss the opportunity to appreciate the detail that goes into scenes that line Wheeling Avenue by viewing them during the day as well.
+It goes without saying that you won’t want to miss the magic that happens at night when the scenes truly come to life as the antique street lights turn on, but don’t miss the opportunity to appreciate the detail that goes into the lifelike figures and scenes that line Wheeling Avenue by viewing them during the day as well.

-While you’re downtown, you should take a few moments to browse the shops with the classic storefronts while you spend your $20 in Main Street Moolah and appreciate the charming Dickens folks you “meet” along the way, from lamplighters to royalty, you never know who you’ll run into in historic downtown Cambridge.
+While you’re downtown, you should take a few moments to browse the shops with the classic storefronts and appreciate the charming Dickens folks you “meet” along the way, from lamplighters to royalty, you may just run into Tiny Tim, Bob Cratchit, Queen Victoria or Father Christmas.
+You never know who you’ll run into in the historic Cambridge downtown area.